The Biggest Mistake When Moving to the U.S.

 From the U.S. Perspective:

-- RRSP contributions made while you were a Canadian tax resident are not taxable in the U.S. when withdrawn.
+- RRSP contributions made while a Canadian tax resident are not taxable in the U.S. when withdrawn.

-- Unrealized capital gains are taxable in the U.S. as foreign ordinary income.
+- Unrealized capital gains within an RRSP are considered foreign ordinary income in the U.S.

-- You will have a Canadian address and phone number for verification purposes.
+- A Canadian address and phone number are often required for verification.

-- Previous advisors and custodians are sometimes not as cooperative once you are no longer a client of theirs.
+- Past advisors and custodians may be less cooperative once you are no longer a client.

-No, we didn’t invent the term, but we absolutely recommend the strategy.
-Before moving to the U.S., you can sell the investments inside your RRSP and convert everything to cash.
-This locks in (or “crystallizes”) the USD cost basis as the account value at the time of your move.
-This is much easier than trying to establish the USD cost basis from a transaction history report.
+Before relocating, you can sell all investments inside your RRSP and convert everything to cash.
+This strategy, known as “crystallization,” locks in the USD cost basis at the time of the move.

 Why This Matters